-The speaker is clearly excluding the person being addressed from the pronoun “we” to stifle communication.
-This kind of non-communication is also a sign of a dysfunctional exclusive-we culture, in which information sharing is discouraged in favor of information hoarding.
-Exclusive-we organizations will struggle to so much as acknowledge business problems before they become undeniable crises, leaving managers in constant ‘fire-fighting’ mode.
+This kind of behavior is also a sign of a dysfunctional company culture, in which information sharing is discouraged in favor of information hoarding.
 Hardly a recipe for business success.

-Successful companies use the word “we” a lot, too – but in an opposite, winning manner:
+Successful companies use the word “we” a lot too – but in a much better way:

 “What should we be doing that we aren’t doing now?”

 “These questions are important.
 We need to be able to answer them.”

 Now that’s more like it!
 This time the speaker is invoking the collective “we” to equally include everyone in the room to foster open communication.

 True leaders are builders of a collective-we culture, actively encouraging and supporting information sharing and collaboration.
 A collective-we organization is therefore much more likely to utilize knowledge management (KM)/enterprise information management (EIM) tools effectively.
 Doing so enables the organization to not only solve problems more quickly, but also proactively find problems before they turn into a crisis.

 In his excellent book Know What You Don’t Know, business school professor Michael Roberto urged organizations to develop problem finding skills.